 Saving the kwongan is something that would under present rates of climate change be an amazing feat.
 Green Left Weekly suggest that the preservation of the Mediterranean climate to which it is adapted would require an actual reduction in CO2 concentrations, a view supported by paleoclimate data.

 To achieve such an actual reduction would require the masses of Australians:

-- to be more aware of how much the climate is drying out, via such steps as using only pre-anthropogenic global warming (say pre-1968 or pre-1975) rainfall averages
+- to be more aware of how much the climate is drying out, via using only pre-anthropogenic global warming (say pre-1968 or pre-1975) rainfall averages

 - to demand: